-- ii) The European Commission, through its Directorates-General for Research and Information Society and its Joint Research Centre.35 This commission facilitates the development of disaster forecasting and disaster management, developing systems such as the IES the European Forest Fire Information System, the European Flood Alert System alongside the Global Disaster Alert and Coordination System. - iii) The Civil Protection Financial Instrument, adopted in March 2007.
+- ii) The European Commission, through its Directorates-General for Research and Information Society and its Joint Research Centre.
+This commission facilitates the development of disaster forecasting and disaster management, developing systems such as the IES the European Forest Fire Information System, the European Flood Alert System alongside the Global Disaster Alert and Coordination System. - iii) The Civil Protection Financial Instrument, adopted in March 2007.
 This allows the European Commission to contribute to the creation and development of early warning systems to provide timely and effective provision of information that allows action to be taken to avoid or reduce risks and ensure preparedness for an effective response.

-The European Union (EU) is currently developing a European Framework to enhancing the EU's resilience to the impact of climate change (see Commission of the European Communities (2009) White Paper: Adapting to climate change: Towards a European framework for action).
+The EU is currently developing a European Framework to enhancing the EU's resilience to the impact of climate change (see Commission of the European Communities (2009) White Paper: Adapting to climate change: Towards a European framework for action).
 The paper recognises that although the severity of the impacts of climate change will vary by region, the EU is well placed to facilitate coordination and the exchange of best practices between Member States on climate.
 The review is of each policy area (region and sector (e.g. agriculture, fisheries, forests, energy) to identify the actual and potential impacts of climate change, costs of action / inaction and the proposed measures for interaction with policies in other sectors.
 The policy review is due to be complete by 2011 and the framework implemented in 2014.

 The UK adopted the Climate Change Act in 2008 and is conducting a Climate Change Risk Assessment (CCRA) to understand the level of risk posed by climate change to the UK, to be presented to Parliament by 26 January 2012.
 Reports are being produced on the key climate risks for each of the 11 sectors identified for priority action: agriculture, water, flood and coastal management, marine and fisheries, forestry, biodiversity, business, built environment, transport, energy and health.
-A synthesis report on each sector findings will identify the interdependencies which will ultimately lead to the implementation of a new National Adaptation Programme from 2012.
-(See Defra's Climate Change Action Plan 2010 for more details: http://www.defra.gov.uk/publications/files/pb13358-climate-change-plan-2010-100324.pdf).
-It remains to be seen how this framework and CCRA will interact with IRM approach, but it is anticipated it will reach into the heart of the disaster risk reduction and climate change adaptation strategies in Europe.
+A synthesis report on each sector findings will identify the interdependencies which will ultimately lead to the implementation of a new http://ec.europa.eu/echo/civil\protection/civil/prote/developing\technologies.htm#fp